 - 4.1 Capital expenditure is a necessary element in the development of the Authority's services since it generates investment in new and improved assets.
 Capital expenditure is managed through the five-year Capital Programme which is reviewed annually as part of the budget setting process and reviewed in year as part of financial monitoring arrangements. - 4.2 The Authority's Financial Regulations and Contract Regulations provide a framework for the preparation and appraisal of schemes proposed for inclusion in the Capital Plan, these include appropriate authorisations for individual schemes to proceed and facilitate the overall management of the Capital Programme within defined resource parameters. - 4.3 The CFPO shall determine the format of the Capital Programme and the timing of reports relating to it.
 The approved Capital Programme will comprise some individual schemes each of which will be quantified on an annualised basis.
-Each directorate will submit capital bids to the finance department which are then collated and presented to the Management Board Star Chamber for scrutiny and approval for inclusion on the
+Each directorate will submit capital bids to the finance department which are then collated and presented to the Management Board Star Chamber for scrutiny and approval for inclusion on the proposed capital plan.
+The bids are then collated for submission to the Full Authority meeting in February.

-- proposed capital plan.
-The bids are then collated for submission to the Full Authority meeting in February. - 4.4 The capital plan is monitored each month with the provision of detailed budget monitoring reports to managers and is reported quarterly to the Finance and Resources Committee. - 4.5 The Budget Management Monitoring Group (BMMG) meet bi-monthly where the capital plan is scrutinised, and managers are required to report on the progress of each capital scheme for which they are responsible.
+- 4.4 The capital plan is monitored each month with the provision of detailed budget monitoring reports to managers and is reported quarterly to the Finance and Resources Committee. - 4.5 The Budget Management Monitoring Group (BMMG) meet bi-monthly where the capital plan is scrutinised, and managers are required to report on the progress of each capital scheme for which they are responsible.
 This is chaired by the CFPO.

-5 Capital Plan 2023/24 to 2027/28
+5 Capital Plan 2024/25 to 2028/29

-- 5.1 The Authority has a five-year capital investment plan of £87.807m which includes expenditure of £47.947m in 2023/2024. - 5.2 The largest capital scheme is the re-development of Fire Service Head Quarters (FSHQ), which received Authority approval in July 2022 which has a forecast completion date of Autumn 2024. - 5.3 The 2023/24 capital plan also includes: - 5.3.1 Replacement of the command-and-control system in 2023/24. - 5.3.2 Replacement of twenty-one fire appliances. - 5.3.3 Installation of a second thermal image camera on fire appliances. - 5.3.4 Replacement of Breathing Apparatus (BA) cylinders, compressors, and BA ancillary equipment. - 5.3.5 Replacement of wildfire personal protective equipment. - 5.3.6 Transfer of the ICT data transfer centre to Ossett Fire Station. - 5.3.7 A major refurbishment of Bingley and Rawdon Fire Stations plus upgrades to showers and fuel tanks at other stations. - 5.3.8 Installation of Ludo charging points on fire stations. - 5.3.9 Feasibility studies for the replacement of Huddersfield and Halifax Fire Stations.
+- 5.1 The Authority has a five-year capital investment plan of £67.936m which includes expenditure of £35.587m in 2024/2025. - 5.2 The largest capital schemes in 2024/25 are the completion of the re-development of FSHQ, the rebuild of Keighley Fire Station, the replacement of the appliance fleet with clean cab technology and the implementation of the new command and control system. - 5.3 The 2024/25 capital plan also includes: - 5.3.1 Replacement of the mobile phones. - 5.3.2 Commencement of the re-build of Huddersfield Fire Station. - 5.3.3 Refurbishment of Hunslet Fire Station. - 5.3.4 Refurbishment of Illingworth Fire Station. - 5.3.5 Refurbishment of Bradford Fire Station dormitories and showers. - 5.3.6 Upgrades to fire station boilers. - 5.3.7 PC replacements. - 5.3.8 Replacement of defibrillators. - 5.3.9 Replacement of rescue jackets.

-6 Capital Schemes Slipped from 2022/23
+6 Capital Schemes Slipped from 2023/24